 What happened?
 One explanation is that it’s a reactionary response to social justice warriors and more generally leftists.

 Leftists usually have some pretty bad ideas.
 As such, they are almost always incorrect.
-So it is extremely easy to absolutely obliterate them and ideology with just a bit of simple logical thought.
-Many people do it and plenty of them have become popular on social media such as Twitter and YouTube.
+So it is extremely easy to absolutely obliterate them and their ideology with just a bit of simple logical thought.
+Many people do it and plenty of them have become popular on social media like Twitter and YouTube.
 Memes have also become a huge tool in the fight against leftism.
 And there is nothing wrong with any of this.
 It is good to expose poor views for what they are.